espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 }
 ```

 - `target`: Configuration for target to be attached.
+Specifies how to connect to the device to debug.
+Usually OpenOCD exposes the chip as a remote target on port `3333`.

 ```json
 "target": {